voder-ai/create-fastify-ts/README.md

 - **Hello World endpoint**: `GET /` returns a simple JSON payload in the generated project
 - **Dev server**: `npm run dev` starts a TypeScript-aware dev server with hot reload
 - **Production build & start**: `npm run build` + `npm start` run the compiled server from `dist/`
-- **Security Headers**: @fastify/helmet registered by default in both the internal stub server and generated projects
+- **Security Headers**: `@fastify/helmet` registered by default in the Fastify server generated into `src/index.ts` for new projects; the internal stub server used only for this template's own tests (`src/server.ts`) uses the same configuration.
-- **Structured Logging**: Fastify's integrated Pino logger with environment-driven log levels for both the internal stub server and generated projects, plus a dev server (`npm run dev`) that pipes logs through `pino-pretty` for human-readable local output while production (`npm start`) keeps JSON log lines.
+- **Structured Logging**: Fastify's integrated Pino logger with environment-driven log levels implemented in the generated project's `src/index.ts`; the internal stub server (`src/server.ts`) uses the same pattern for template self-tests, and the dev server (`npm run dev`) pipes logs through `pino-pretty` for human-readable local output while production (`npm start`) keeps JSON log lines.

 ### Planned Enhancements